UW Master of Science in Technology Innovation (MSTI)

 Learn how to analyze a market opportunity, develop a business model appropriate to the tech market, and pitch initial business ideas.
 Gain and/or supplement technical and programming skills relevant to the field of connected devices or robotics.

 Master the tools and processes used by innovators across a variety of relevant, high-impact fields and industries.
 Iterate in the lab and develop prototypes.

 Begin work on the final learning phase – the launch project.
-In the fourth quarter, students will form small, cross-disciplinary teams to either solve a challenge for a start-up venture or collaborate on projects with GIX’s leading industry and nonprofit partners.
+In the fourth quarter of the program, students will form small cross-disciplinary teams to solve a challenge for a start-up venture or collaborate on projects with leading industry and nonprofit partners of GIX.

 Engage in rapid prototyping and get feedback from target users, mentors, and faculty to refine your ideas.
-Make the most of our in-house, state-of-the-art fabrication and makerspace, which allows you to build almost anything.
+Make the most of our in-house Prototyping Labs that allows you to build almost anything.

-At the end of the program, you and your team will give a final demo and presentation.
-You’ll also assemble a digital portfolio that will demonstrate the quality and creativity of your work for potential employers.
+At the end of the program, you and your team will deliver a final presentation and demo to your fellow students and industry sponsors.
+You will also assemble a digital portfolio that demonstrates the quality and creativity of your work for potential employers.

 Have more questions?
 Get in touch directly with one of our academic program advisors.